COVID-19 and Travel Safety:

 4. Avoid high risk areas (i.e. wet market, farm, etc.) - Avoid visiting places where you’ll be in close contact with live animals.
 If you can’t avoid them, wear a face mask and wash your hands immediately after.

-8. Be prepared - Bring your own First Aid Kit.
+9. Be prepared - Bring your own First Aid Kit and carry a hygiene kit with you at all times.
 Don’t forget to pack a thermometer, pain reliever meds and lozenges.
 If you’re not feeling well, cancel any travel plans and consult a doctor!

 Going Back to the US:

-1. Return restrictions - If you’re an American citizen returning to the US from China, you will be re-routed to 1 of the 20 airports including JFK, SFO, LAX, etc. without any additional cost.
+1. Return restrictions - U.S. citizens and legal permanent residents returning from Brazil and Europe will have to travel through select airports with enhanced screening procedures.
 These airports are better equipped for epidemic emergencies.
 Travelers from China will be subject to screening and close monitoring (self quarantine) for 14 days.
-Travelers from Wuhan will undergo mandatory quarantine as well.

 Travel insurance is more tricky.
 If you’ve purchased a Cancel For Any Reason (CFAR) upgrade, you can receive a reimbursement around 50% to 75% if you cancel your trip.
 However, most insurance policies don’t cover epidemics or pandemics as valid cancellation reasons.